List of canals in France: Sources

 An important source of up-to-date information on French waterways is Inland Waterways of France, by David Edwards-May (published by Imray Ltd in 2010), and its online version, navigation details for 80 French rivers and canals (French waterways website section).
 Other sources using the same public information are the historic publishing house Berger-Levrault, Hugh McKnight, David Jefferson, Editions de l'Ecluse (Fluvial magazine) and the series of waterway guides published by Les Editions du Breil, all listed below the table.
 A comprehensive historic list with 513 entries for French canals is published online by Charles Berg.

 List

-Map of canals in Frncace (see Map column in table).
+Map of canals in France (see Map column in table).

 The list includes two major rivers, the Rhine and the Rhône, that have their source in Switzerland, while others flow out of France into Germany, Luxemburg and Belgium (the Sarre, Moselle, Sambre, Escaut and Lys).
 Cross-border canals change their name at the border.
 The canals are listed in order of the Sort name column.
 Locations given in red are temporary limits of navigation, where continued restoration works are under way or planned.

 The Map column should be used in conjunction with the map to the right which may be enlarged, to see the location of the waterway in relation to the overall network.

 Below the table are References, grouped together to avoid fastidious repetition, while notes on status, navigability or connections are added under the third column heading 'Navigability'.